WallarooLabs/wally/book/python/api.md

 Why wouldn't we always return `True`?
 There are two answers:

 1. Your computation might not have updated the state, in which case saving its state for recovery is wasteful.
 2. You might only want to save after some changes.
 Saving your state can be expensive for large objects.
-There's a tradeoff that can be made between performance and safety.
+There's a trade-off that can be made between performance and safety.

 ##### `compute_multi(data, state)`